-In our previous blogs we have shown how you can use the Electric Utility Network Foundation to create subnetworks along with how to manage and validate subnetworks in a variety of different scenarios.
-We showed how updating your subnetworks plays an important role in both reporting and quality assurance.
-In this blog we will show additional tools and techniques you can use in your quality assurance workflows to identify and correct problems with your data.
+In our previous articles, we have shown how you can use the Electric Utility Network Foundation to create subnetworks along with how to manage and validate subnetworks in a variety of different scenarios.
+You can find all these articles, and more, in the Learn ArcGIS Utility Network for Electric learn series.
+We showed how updating your subnetworks plays an important role in reporting and quality assurance.
+In this article, we will show additional tools and techniques you can use in your quality assurance workflows to identify and correct problems with your data.

 Before we discuss these new techniques, we should quickly define what quality assurance means within the context of GIS.
 All utility companies have some form of quality assurance, whether it’s a foreman overseeing new construction, a field worker performing preventative maintenance, or a GIS technician making map corrections.
 All these activities are considered quality assurance because they are examples of a process put in place to ensure that an asset satisfies the operational requirements of the utility.